canjs/canjs/docs/can-guides/Guides.md

 @page guides Guides
 @parent canjs 1
+@group guides/getting-started 0 getting started
-@group guides/experiment 0 experiment
+@group guides/experiment 1 experiment
-@group guides/commitment 1 commitment
+@group guides/commitment 2 commitment
-@group guides/contribute 2 contribute
+@group guides/contribute 3 contribute

 @description Welcome to CanJS!
 These guides are here to help you develop and improve your relationship with CanJS.
 After all, picking a JavaScript framework is a commitment.
 We want CanJS to be the framework you marry.
 This page helps you know how to advance through the different stages of this relationship: